primer/react/.changeset/many-roses-hammer.md

 ### Size property

-Earlier we used `variant` to mean size property.
-Now we have a new property called `size` which is more semantically correct.
+Previously, we used a `variant` prop to set the size of buttons.
+We now have a prop called `size` which is more semantically correct.

 <table>
 <tr>